How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Results

 \subsection{Accuracy assessment}

 Table \ref{tab:metrics} reports the overall accuracy, F1 score, precision (user's accuracy), and recall (producer's accuracy) with associated standard errors from evaluating each of the maps using the reference datasets summarized in Table \ref{tab:evalsets}.
-Refer to the Methods section for a definition of each metric and derivation of standard errors.
+Refer to the Methods section for definitions of each metric and derivation of standard errors.
 We also present the results from the majority vote ensemble of all maps.
 Figure \ref{fig:results-visual} shows a visual illustration of the results in Table \ref{tab:metrics}.

 Given results from four different metrics and 8 different countries, how can we conclude which map is ``best'' overall?
-The map that most frequently has the highest score across all metrics and countries is Esri LULC (7 bold blue values in Table \ref{tab:metrics}, not including the Mean), followed by Digital Earth Africa (6 bold blue values).
-The map that most frequently has the highest or second-highest score across all metrics and countries is WorldCover (19 bold blue or bold black values in Table \ref{tab:metrics}, not including the Mean).
+The map that most frequently has the highest score across all metrics and countries is Digital Earth Africa (9 bold blue values in Table \ref{tab:metrics}, not including the Mean), followed by WorldCover (6 bold blue values).
+The map that most frequently has the highest or second-highest score across all metrics and countries is WorldCover (15 bold blue or bold black values in Table \ref{tab:metrics}, not including the Mean).
 However, summarizing the results in this way does not account for the disparities between metrics that can indicate poor overall performance.
-For example, Esri has the highest accuracy in Mali but all other metrics are 0 for the same dataset; since only about 2\% of the points have a true label of crop, accuracy poorly describes the overall performance, evidenced by the Esri map achieving 0.98 accuracy even though it classified all of the reference points as non-crop.
-F1 score is often considered a better metric than overall accuracy to describe the overall performance because it combines two more descriptive metrics, precision and recall.
-The Majority Vote ensemble achieved the highest mean F1 score over all countries, closely followed by GLAD.
-WorldCover achieved the highest mean precision (user's accuracy) score followed by GLAD.
-Digital Earth Africa achieved the highest mean recall (producer's accuracy) score, followed by GFSAD and Nabil et al.\cite{nabil2022constructing}.
-Considering the number of mean metrics for which a map scores highest or second highest, GLAD comes in first (second-highest metric for 3 out of 4 metrics), World Cover in second (highest metric for 2 out of 4 metrics), and the Majority Vote comes in third (highest or second-highest metric for 2 out of 4 metrics).
-The lowest performing maps were Copernicus, GlobCover, ASAP, ESA-CCI, and Dynamic World.
+For example, Digital Earth Africa has the highest recall in Zambia and Uganda, but low precision scores in those countries.
+Esri has the highest accuracy in Mali, but all other metrics are 0 for the same dataset.
+Since only about 2\% of the points have a true label of crop in the Mali dataset, accuracy poorly describes the overall performance, evidenced by the Esri map achieving 0.98 accuracy even though it classified all of the reference points as non-crop.